Ultri-Izzup/ultri-website/izzup.com/docs/index.md

 features:
   - title: Built Together
     details: Users and developers together, can create a better sharing platform.
-Without the drive for corporate profits, we bring caring to sharing.
+We bring caring to sharing.
   - title: Community Rules
     details: The community sets the rules, does the policing and handles infractions via an internal court system.
   - title: No-surprise API Access